energywebfoundation/origin/docs/trade/exchange.md

 The Exchange package is a [NestJS](https://docs.nestjs.com/) application that provides backend services to manage the Exchange's functionality (account management and buying, selling and transferring [Energy Attribute Certificates](../user-guide-glossary.md#energy-attribute-certificate) and [bundles](../user-guide-glossary.md#bundle) through an order book system).

 ## Persistence
-The Trade SDK uses a relational database for persistence with [TypeORM](https://typeorm.io/#/) as a database integration library.
+The Trade SDK uses [PostgreSQL](https://www.postgresql.org/) for persistence with [TypeORM](https://typeorm.io/#/) as a database integration library.
 The application creates a repository for each entity.
 Entities are defined in the entity.ts files in each module, and are marked with the @Entity decorator.
 (You can read more about entities in the TypeORM documentation [here](https://typeorm.io/#/entities)).

 ```
 @Entity({ name: `${DB_TABLE_PREFIX}_account` })